Badgerati/Pode/docs/Tutorials/Routes/Async/Utilities/Management.md

 The `Stop-PodeAsyncRouteOperation` function aborts a specific asynchronous Pode route operation by its ID.
 It sets the task's state to 'Aborted' and disposes of the associated runspace.
 Returns a hashtable representing the detailed information of the aborted asynchronous route operation.

 `Stop-PodeAsyncRouteOperation` is similar in intent to `Add-PodeAsyncRouteStop`.
-The main difference is that this function is used inside the Pode code to manage Async tasks and is not subject to any permissions or restrictions.
+The main difference is that this function is used inside the Pode code to manage Async Route Tasks and is not subject to any permissions or restrictions.

 #### Example Usage